BU

 HIGH PREVALENCE

 Dairy products like yogurt and cheese are staples in Bulgarian cuisine.
+Over 60% of Bulgarians eat dairy regularly.
 Clearly communicate any dairy allergies or intolerances.

 COMMONLY FOUND IN: